-This is a frustrating problem when your iPhone touch screen is not working.
+It’s frustrating when your iPhone touch screen is not working as you cannot use it.
 Because the touch screen is almost the only way of interacting with your iPhone.

 Fixes for iPhone Unresponsive Touch Screen